 If the past century and a half of sporting history has played out to an overarching theme, then that theme is undoubtedly progress.
-Standards, performance and records improve in an almost linear fashion, which is why the recent slowly-run men’s 100m World Championships final was so conspicuous.
+Standards, performance and records improve in an almost linear fashion, which is why the slowly-run men’s 100m World Championships final in 2017 was so conspicuous.
 The advancement of sports kit is not an incidental sideshow in this evolution of sporting excellence.

 “GOT A BLUE CAP, OLD CHAP?”

 Development was slow to begin with.
 Early football kits weren’t uniform at all.
 Conjuring faintly amusing images of moustachioed men running around in heavy cloth caps with cigarettes in their mouths, the first reference to colours comes from the rules of the world’s oldest football club, Sheffield FC, in 1857, the year in which they were formed:

 “Each player must provide himself with a red and dark blue flannel cap, one colour to be worn by each side.”

 For a long time most team sports kits remained rudimentary – thick, heavy cotton, long-sleeved and in simple, plain colours.
 And in golf’s early days, on the windswept Scottish links, players wore thick tweed jackets, waistcoats, plus fours and caps.
 Clearly designed to provide a warm shield against the reliably howling elements, the ‘kit’ – if indeed you could call it that – was hardly conducive to a great golf swing.
 The pre-eminent ‘polo shirt and slacks’ golf look didn’t emerge until the late 50s/early 60s, with labels like Lacoste the pioneers.